From Old Country Bumpkin to Master Swordsman: Characters

 A black-ranked adventurer and one of Beryl's students.
 She was orphaned as a child and rescued by Beryl, who taught her how to use a sword.
 She also has a crush on Beryl and views Allucia as her rival.
-She dual wields special swords made from an immortal dragon she slayed by outlasting its regenerative power with overwhelming strength and relentless attacks.
+She dual wields special swords made from an immortal dragon she slew by outlasting its regenerative power with overwhelming strength and relentless attacks.